 - High Price

 Overall, the Jomise K7 has good performance and cool features but needs some work.
 If the app software, usability, and support are refined, this can be a fairly decent little dashcam.
-But at this time, especially considering it costs $199, I can’t give it a thumbs up.
+But at this time, especially considering it currently costs $199, I can’t give it a thumbs up.